 Jerry now devotes his time to help people with disabilities discover their gifts and talents and equip them to use them in their local community.
 He is passionate to help Christian community leaders embrace hiring people with disabilities to make a positive impact on their world.
 Jerry has an M.S. in Organizational Leadership and is an ordained minister.

 Jerry admits to a mild obsession with baseball.
 He likes watching every form of the game–from two kids slapping at a ball with a stick to his beloved Detroit Tigers winning an American League pennant.
-Jerry and his wife, Joan, have been married for over 23 years and enjoy bowling, traveling and spoiling their nieces and nephew.
+Married nearly twenty-five years, Jerry and his wife, Joan, enjoy bowling, traveling, and spoiling their nieces and nephews.
 Jerry and Joan make their home in central Florida.

 Joan has been joyfully married to Jerry since 1995.
 She is passionate about strengthening marriages affected by disability and frequently blogs and writes on this topic.
 There is little Joan enjoys more than encouraging a caregiver and listening to them share their life.

 Joan and Jerry are committed to hospitality–whether that means entertaining guests at their Florida home, providing respite care for kids and teens, or being a home away from home for family and friends.
-When faced with a little down time you will likely find her reading or working on a jigsaw puzzle.
+When faced with a little downtime you will probably find her reading or working on a jigsaw puzzle.

 Jerry and Joan Borton have spent most of their lives befriending, working with and supporting people affected by disability.
 For Jerry it began at birth when he was born with Cerebral Palsy.
 Joan grew up with friends who had disabilities and found it a natural fit for her.
 It was little surprise to anyone, except themselves, when God brought them together in marriage and ministry in 1995.